projectacrn/acrn-hypervisor/doc/tutorials/rt_linux.rst

          $ sudo ./launch_hard_rt_vm.sh

 #.
-At this point, you’ve successfully launched the real-time VM and
+At this point, you've successfully launched the real-time VM and
    Guest OS.
 You can verify a preemptible kernel was loaded using the ``uname -a`` command: